-After review of performance appraisals, initial summary ratings, senior executives' written responses, if any, recommended performance-based pay adjustments and bonuses, and organizational assessments, PRBs must compare documentation against criteria in PRB charters and assessed for conformance with OPM criteria.
+After review of performance appraisals, initial summary ratings, senior executives' written responses, if any, recommended performance-based pay adjustments and bonuses, organizational assessments, and any related formal documentation of record, PRBs must compare documentation against criteria in PRB charters and assessed for conformance with OPM criteria.
 Written recommendations regarding senior executive appraisals and ratings must be made to the appropriate Secretarial Officer/Operating Unit Head.
 PRB recommendations are not binding.
 When the PRB does not concur with the initial summary rating, or when there is a record of disagreement with the rating by the executive, the PRB must include a written explanation for its recommendation.
 PRBs must always document their recommendations concerning the proposed performance-based pay adjustments and bonuses on page 5 of the CD-518 form and the PRB Chair must initial them.